Martinsville is the first motorsport facility in the US to install LED lighting. Let’s look at their system and see why they chose LEDs.

 The best measure of efficiency is how many lumens (brightness) you get per watt of power.
 The chart below compares common lighting types

-Incandescents are the least efficient lights, getting around 14 lumens per watt.
-Compare that to White LED bulbs, which range from 40 to 100 lumens for each watt of power.
+Incandescents are the least efficient lights, getting around 14 lumen per watt.
+Compare that to White LED bulbs, which range from 40 to 100 lumen for each watt of power.
 That’s an efficiency improvement of anywhere from 100% to 680%.

 Metal halide bulbs can be even more efficient than LEDs.
 At the time Daytona — and most of the other race tracks — were installing lighting, metal halides were the best possible choices.